raphaeltimbo/LAVIROT/README.rst

-LaviRot is a Python library for rotordynamics analysis.
+lavirot is a Python library for rotordynamics analysis.
 See the `documentation <https://raphaeltimbo.github.io/LaviRot/>`_.

 .. image:: https://travis-ci.org/raphaeltimbo/LaviRot.svg?branch=master